versionone/openAgile/VersionOne/Artifacts/KanbanBoard.md

 The Product Owner decides which cards are prioritized for the team to work next.
 To exit this lane, the card must meet the following criteria:

 * Has been the subject of a **[Three Amigos](../Ceremonies/ThreeAmigos.md)** discussion.
+* Has **acceptance criteria** that express what is needed to consider the card done.
 * Has appropriate **specifications**.
   * If it is an enhancement, it has a **scenarios** in a feature file (hyperlinked).
   * If it is a sufficiently complex enhancement to UI, it has a **mockup** (hyperlinked).